elsegan/elsegan/README.md

 💞️ I’m looking to collaborate on roles with hardware and software integration.

-📫 How to reach me: Email me at annie.elsegood@gmail.com
+📫 How to reach me: Email me at p_d_andy@live.co.uk

 Non-productive interests:
 - Dog-mum 🐶